SWE-Bench Pro: Can AI Agents Solve Long-Horizon Software Engineering Tasks?: Analysis

 \section{Analysis}

 In this section, we provide additional analysis for model performance on \benchmarkname.
-We include analysis of performance on different types of issues, and failure modes of agent trajectories for different models.
+We include analysis of performance on different types of issues, failure modes of agent trajectories for different models, and the efficacy of human augmentations for improving task resolvability.
+For compute constraints, analysis is done on trajectories with a max turn limit of 50 and max cost of \$2.
+Corresponding results are in Table \ref{table:results-capped}.